Invoice email — 6 examples and a template

 Hi (Recipient's name),

 You should have received our recent invoice (insert details) on (date).
-Can you confirm that you have received our invoice and this it’s being processed?
+Can you confirm that you have received our invoice and that it’s being processed?

 Our payment terms are (insert details).
 I have attached the invoice to this email.